-Programme Code:10 Bachelor of Compu Bachelor of Computer Applications Title of the Paper Sk Skill Based Subject 1 - Python Programming Batch Hours / Week Total Hours Credits 2021-2022 2 30 3
+Programme code : 10 Bachelor of Computer Bachelor of Computer Applications Title of the paper Skill Based Subject 3-1 Linux Programming I Lab Batch Hours / Week Total Hours Credits 2022-2023 2 30 3

-- 1. To introduce the fundamentals of Python Programming. - 2.
-To teach about the concept of Functions in Python. - 3.
-To impart the knowledge of formatting and escape sequencing characters
+- 1. To gain knowledge about the usage of shell scripting. - 2.
+To teach the concepts of using arithmetic operations and looping. - 3.
+To impart knowledge about the creation of files and directories.